ntan25/LeetCode/README.md

-# My solutions for LeetCode Problems
+# Solutions for LeetCode Problems

+## I used various resources, they are listed below:
+- Nick White